 The National Institute of Mental Health reports “There is a commonly held misconception that eating disorders are a lifestyle choice”.

 That’s the assumption that I feel many people hold about eating disorders, including anorexia nervosa and bulimia nervosa, and about mental health in general.

 We assume that bulimia nervosa is a choice.
 We assume that anorexia nervosa is a bad habit.

-Yet the National Institute of Mental Health notes that for bulimia nervosa and anorexia nervosa, both are caused by “a complex interaction of genetic, biological, behavioral, psychological, and social factors.”
+The National Institute of Mental Health notes for bulimia nervosa and anorexia nervosa, both are caused by “a complex interaction of genetic, biological, behavioral, psychological, and social factors.”